-- 43. If the signage relies on information graphics or icons an additional sign should be provided both at the entrance and on the service providers website with a legend for the icons and pictograms used. - 44.
-Signage should also require the use of QR codes which should be connected to a website that provides the same information on the sign that will be usable through accessibility features on smartphones to be accessible to the user's needs. - 45.
-Providing adaptable flexible signage that meets the needs of a variety of users including people who cannot read and use an audible feed reader will help in addition to possibly providing additional languages translated for the signage for visitors or new residents to Canada who do not yet speak English. - 46.
-All staircases on platforms should be required to have tactile directional signage to the accessible alternative exit, for example the direction of the elevator. - 47.
-In the event of an emergency, all elevators should have tactile, accessible signage identifying the location of the closest accessible exit. - 48.
-Where a platform is below grade or above grade without exterior exit access during an emergency, all platforms should provide an Area of Refuge at each exit point for the able-bodied public. - 49.
-Each Area of Refuge should be smoked protected, should provide two-way communication to the Emergency entry point for emergency workers, should be sign to identify it as an Area of Refuge or Area of Rescue, and should have accessible lighting, and accessible rest area bench seating. - 50.
+43. If the signage relies on information graphics or icons an additional sign should be provided both at the entrance and on the service providers website with a legend for the icons and pictograms used.

+44. Signage should also require the use of QR codes and like electronic beacons which should be connected to a website that provides the same information on the sign that will be usable through accessibility features on smartphones to be accessible to the user's needs.

+45. All staircases on platforms should be required to have tactile directional signage to the accessible alternative exit, for example the direction of the elevator.

+46. In the event of an emergency, all elevators should have tactile, accessible signage identifying the location of the closest accessible exit.

+47. Where a platform is below grade or above grade without exterior exit access during an emergency, all platforms should provide an accessible Area of Refuge at each exit point for the public.
+Each Area of Refuge should be smoked protected, should provide two-way communication to the Emergency entry point for emergency workers, should be sign to identify it as an Area of Refuge or Area of Rescue, and should have accessible lighting, and accessible rest area bench seating.
 Each Area of Refuge should have a required number of spaces for people with Mobility disability devices, a minimum of two spaces.
-The two way communication devices should have accessible controls and signage with instructions of how to use the two-way communication should also be included in braille, and should include a light to indicate receipt of the call for those you cannot hear or hear well, and scrolling text screen for the information being provided through the speaker.
-A hearing loop system within the area should be provided for people who have hearing aids and use the t-coil switch. - 51.
-Areas of Refuge should be required even if facility is sprinklered and provided it all elevator lobbies as well as at all exit stairs to provide equity in safety and the same travel distance requirements required for able-bodied public and staff - 52.
-Exits should all be accessible with level thresholds. - 53.
-Where level thresholds are not available, directional running man signage should indicate the direction of the accessible exit in addition to able-bodied only exits.
+The two way communication should also be included in braille, and should include a light to indicate receipt of the call for those you cannot hear or hear well, and scrolling text screen for the information being provided through the speaker.
+A hearing loop system within the area should be provided for people who have hearing aids and use the t-coil switch.
+Areas of Refuge should be required even if facility is sprinklered and provided it all elevator lobbies as well as at all exit stairs to provide equity in safety and the same travel distance requirements required for able-bodied public and staff